 To avoid this destructive cycle we must learn how to voice our complaints productively and get the result we're looking for.
 The good news is, we can make any complaint much easier for our spouse to digest by using a simple formula I call The Complaint Sandwich.
-Here is a brief video tutorial:

 The first slice of bread in the Complaint Sandwich is a positive statement called The Ear Opener.
+Its goal is to lower the recipient's defensiveness and allow them to absorb the complaint to follow.

 The meat of the Complaint Sandwich is the actual complaint or request for redress.
+The 'meat' should be lean--that is, keep it to a single incident and single prinicple.

 1. Make your tone as civil and as reasonable as possible.
 Anger or harsh tones will only distract your spouse from the content of your message.